 Most gardeners are used to growing or buying spring seedlings to establish their vegetable gardens.
 But what happens when spring is over and early crops have been harvested?
 After the rush of the spring planting season has passed, most nurseries don’t sell fresh vegetable seedlings for succession planting.
 This is where a grow light comes in handy.
 I use ordinary shop lights to produce seedlings that can be “plugged in” to open garden spaces, maximizing yield and reducing the amount of time required between crops.

 Not all succession crops need to be started indoors.
 Some, like quick-growing radishes, bush beans, and salad turnips, can be direct-seeded into garden beds.
 Growing your own plants gives you access to the extensive range of varieties found in seed catalogs.
 When placing late-winter seed orders, remember to order enough for a full season of planting.

 Time seed-starting so that plants are ready to set out when space becomes available.
 To figure out your start date, check the seed packet or catalog for days to maturity, the amount of time a crop needs to grow before harvest.
 Read carefully because the number of days listed may either be from seed or from transplant.

-On the following pages are some of my favorite crops for succession planting.
+Below are some favorite crops for succession planting.
 The illustrations will help you to visualize how long it takes to grow each crop, with each plant in the “timeline” representing one week of growth, either indoors or out in the garden.
 Before you know it, you will be plugging new plants into your garden all season long.

 Give tomatoes, peppers, and eggplant an early start